UK Work Permits and Visas

 There are a number of different types of Work Permit for the UK and the type of application you make will vary based on your situation.
 Tier 1 Visas have a number of sub-classes that allow for exceptionally talented individuals, entrepreneurs and investors to work in the UK.

-Tier 2 Visas also have a number of varieties that cater for those who are moving country but staying with the same employer, as well as those who are moving as a result of having secured a UK based job.
+Tier 2 Visas also have a number of varieties that cater to those who are moving country but staying with the same employer, as well as those who are moving as a result of having secured a UK based job.

 For religious ministers or sportspeople, the Tier 2 Visa is also the most likely route to take.